siddhantdhaware/vehicle_classification/todo/FP_plan.md

 ################################################################################

 2nd
-  - Re-read and proof read report before finalizing it.
+  - Re-read and proof-read report before finalizing it.
   - Make video